juliangruber/sortable-hash/README.md

 Hash the array `values`, which may only contain Numbers in the range of `[-100, 100]`.

-`options` can either be an object with those possible keys:
+`options` can either be an object with these possible keys:

 * `precision`: Length of the resulting hash
+* `base`: Number base for hash (i.e. limits the bits per character).
+One of 2,4,8,16, or 32 (default)

 or a Number, in which case it sets `options.precision`.